 You may develop what are called enlarged papillae on your tongue.
 These white or red bumps are sometimes referred to as lie bumps or transient lingual papillitis.
 This means you have swollen taste buds, and they can be painful.
 They usually clear up in a few days on their own.

 Oral thrush is a type of yeast infection that may cause tongue pain.
 You may see white patches that look like cottage cheese on your tongue.
 This infection is more common in babies and older adults, especially those who wear dentures or have weakened immune systems.
-You may also develop oral thrush if you’ve recently taken antibiotics.
+You may develop oral thrush if you’ve recently taken antibiotics.
 It can also occur in people who use steroid inhalers to manage their asthma.

 Other infections may also give you a sore tongue, such as: